Full-stack engineer walking the DevOps path. From Arch Linux to Kubernetes — I build, run, and automate the systems I create.

 Real tools solving real problems for real people.
 Not proof-of-concepts that never launched.

 A Sony VAIO on my desk running Arch Linux.
-Pi-hole for DNS, PocketBase backends, and a full K8s cluster.
+Full K8s cluster, Pi-hole, PocketBase, Tailscale — all self-hosted.
 Some people have gaming setups.
-I have a production environment in my bedroom.
+I have a real production environment I built from scratch.
+Still learning.
+Still growing.

 I use AI as a force multiplier, not a crutch.
 Claude for architectural decisions and code review.
 GitHub Copilot for boilerplate I'd rather not type. n8n workflows that automate the boring parts of development and operations.
 The result: I ship at the speed of a small team while maintaining the quality standards of someone who actually reads their own diffs.